kidk/futurestack2022-terraform/06-modules/assignment.md

 Bad news though, our boss was so happy with our work, they now want to do the same for 10 others websites: https://www.newrelic.com, https://docs.newrelic.com/, https://opensource.newrelic.com/, https://developer.newrelic.com/, https://www.google.com, https://www.terraform.io/, https://github.com/, https://www.microsoft.com/, https://about.gitlab.com/, https://www.pulumi.com/

-Well, better get to work copy pasting all of our code, again and again to so we can monitor everything.
-But what if there's a better way: [Modules!](https://www.terraform.io/language/modules) Modules are containers for multiple resources that are used together, and are the go to way to package and reuse resource configurations in Terraform.
+Well, better get to work copy pasting all of our code, again and again so we can monitor everything.
+But what if there's a better way: [Modules!](https://www.terraform.io/language/modules) Modules are containers for multiple resources that are used together, and are an excellent way to package and reuse resource configurations in Terraform.

-We moved all of our code into a modules directory `modules/website-monitoring/` and added `modules.tf` file with some pre-configured configuration.
+We moved all of our code into a modules directory `modules/website-monitoring/` and added a `modules.tf` file with some pre-configured configuration.
 Take a look at both files.

 Your task is now to:
 - Open `modules/website-monitoring/variable.tf` and define the `website` variable as [input variable](https://www.terraform.io/language/values/variables) for this config.
-- Change the `modules/website-monitoring/synthetics.tf` file so it only contains a simple check, and uses the website variable.
+- Change the `modules/website-monitoring/synthetics.tf` file so it only contains a simple check, and uses the website variable so the website is no longer hardcoded.
 It's ok to remove the other checks.
 - Review all other Terraform files so they use references to other resources and not hard coded values.
 Example: `data.newrelic_entity.{name}.guid` instead of `1a49a53e-a75a-4268-8141-db1d538284e0`.
+This is a challenge, so don't worry if you miss any.
+The great thing about Terraform is that it's all easy to fix.

 If you're ready, run `terraform init` again so Terraform initialises our module, and after `terraform apply`.
 Make sure to review your changes so it matches up with your expecations.
 You can also always check in New Relic if you're getting everything you need.
 If you spot a mistake, it's sometimes best to do a `terraform destroy` before making the changes.